ABOUT

 -

-About 34 years ago as a first year student at Trinity Western University, Blair got to know The Township of Langley beyond the campus as he trained to be a triathlete.
+More than 35 years ago as a first year student at Trinity Western University, Blair got to know The Township of Langley beyond the campus as he trained to be a triathlete.
 He cycled and ran on the roads and paths around the town and discovered the area had a “small-town feel” with which he fell in love.
 He knew he had found his home.

 During those early years, he strengthened his bond with the community by working and volunteering as a lifeguard at the W.C.
 Blair Recreation Centre which had just opened.
 Blair embraced Langley as the place to raise a family, to work, and to enjoy life and has remained in Langley except for the brief period it took him to earn his PhD.